sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/assignment-2.md

 ---
-title: Assignment 2 - SkeletonUI Layouts
+title: Assignment 2 - Nuxt Layouts & Vercel Deployment
 type: assignment
 points: 15
 ---

-In this assignment, you will deploy a responsive SvelteKit website with SkeletonUI layout components.
+In this assignment, you will deploy a simple nuxt website that uses 2 different page level layouts.
+Your site will require the following content:

 1. has three routes (pages) with 1 custom component (used to render a list)
 2. has a primary layout (on 2 pages) and a secondary layout (3rd page)
-3. uses SkeletonUI design tokens for styling
+3. has both UI level components (ie: TheHeader, TheFooter) and reusable generic components (AppButton, AppCard)

-The website should be made with placeholder content, the focus is on layout and multipage organization.
+The website should be made with placeholder content, the focus is on layout and code organization.

+### Styling

+You are welcome to use [tailwind](https://tailwindcss.nuxtjs.org/) or [nuxt ui component library](https://ui.nuxt.com/), or any other compatable UI library or css framework.
+This assignment is a great time to test design tools.

 ---